 Probe around the Globe uses affiliate links.
 If you decide to make a purchase via one of my links, I will earn a small commission.
 This is at no extra cost to you.

 Things To Do in Barcelona at Night in Winter (When You’re Not a Party Person)

-For more details about times and prices, you can look here.
-As space is limited for the evening show of the Origins at Casa Milà, I suggest buying tickets in advance.
+As space is limited for the evening show at Casa Milà, I suggest buying tickets in advance.
 Check prices and availability here.

 Flamenco Gran Gala at the Palau de la Musicá Barcelona

 The Palau de la Musicá is a music theatre in the Modernista style with a huge history.
 You can visit it during the day but it is also one of the Barcelona evening activities that I highly recommend, especially in winter.

 As I know my mom loves dancing, I decided to look for a flamenco show.
 During our recent visit to Barcelona there happened to be a Flamenco show at the Palau de la Musicá.

 Win-win if you ask me!

 And we got to experience an evening flamenco show and we got to see the Palau de la Musicá in its full glory.